What the course covers:

 - Severe psychotic states

 All MHFA Courses teach how to give the mental health first aid using the MHFA Action Plan ALGEE.
 More information about ALGEE.

 This is a 14 hour course, which can be delivered as either:

-A two-day training package (7 hours per day), OR
+- A 2-day training package (7 hours per day), OR

-Course participants receive a copy of the presentation and a Certificate of Completion.
+Course participants receive a copy of the Youth MHFA Manual to keep and a Certificate of Completion.

 Who can attend a course?

 Any interested adult can attend, though please note this course is not for adolescents to attend.
-This course is also not a therapy or support group, rather it is an education course to learn how to assess, support and refer young people to appropriate services.
+This course is also not a therapy or support group, rather it is an education course to learn how to give first aid to others.